 Autonomous mobile robots

-Collaborative mobile robots help to improve pick rates by reducing unnecessary walking by warehouse associates.
+Autonomous mobile robots (AMRs) help to improve pick rates by reducing unnecessary walking by warehouse associates.
 Since tired workers make more mistakes, keeping human workers rested and alert is key to reducing warehouse order picking error rates.
-Collaborative mobile robots keep associates on task by leading them to pick locations (via optimized routes) and displaying order items and the quantities to pick.
+Autonomous mobile robots keep associates on task by leading them to pick locations (via optimized routes) and displaying order items and the quantities to pick.
 Essentially, collaborative mobile robots help to reduce the physical and mental strain on warehouse associates, allowing them to focus on more important tasks.

 Pick-to-light and put-to-light technology